What Can Guinea Pigs Eat? (Safe Foods List)

 Oregano

-- Feed extremely small amounts once a month, if at all
+- Feed in small amounts once a week along with low-calcium foods.

 Parsley